benante/benante/README.md

 # Hello 👋 , I' m Tommaso
-a software developer in training, with a degree in philosophy, years of hospitality and a few others as brewer on my shoulders.
+a software developer with a degree in philosophy, years of hospitality and a few others as brewer on my shoulders.
+After I finished a bootcamp for full stack developers at [**Founders & Coders**](https://www.foundersandcoders.com) I joined [**EssilorLuxottica**](https://www.essilorluxottica.com/en/) for a 6 months contract during which I worked on building pages for their e-commerce brand [Vision Direct](https://www.visiondirect.co.uk/) using a (_pretty unknown_) CMS called [Coremedia](https://www.coremedia.com/).

  >I know that I know nothing